 Naomi Osaka withdraws from French Open following threat to expel her from tournament over media boycott

-Osaka pulls out of Roland Garros following statement issued by Grand Slam organisers that she would face disqualification if she continued to refuse to speak to media; "I have suffered long bouts of depression since 2018 and I have had a really hard time coping with that," says Osaka
+Osaka pulls out of Roland Garros following Grand Slam organisers' threat that she would face disqualification if she continued to refuse to speak to media; "I have suffered long bouts of depression since 2018," says Osaka in statement; French Tennis Federation calls outcome "unfortunate"

 Naomi Osaka has withdrawn from the French Open.